EAL Frequently Asked Questions

 Q. Who has oversight over the Academy's Evidence Analysis Library?

 A. The Academy Council on Research is the oversight body.

 Q. Who does the actual work of completing the evidence analysis?

 A. The EAL is developed and created by Academy members for Academy members!
-Evidence analysts are selected based on their qualifications and experience.
-The EBPC determines membership of the expert work group (typically 6-8 members) who are recognized as leaders in the particular practice area.
-The work group for each topic formulates the questions, reviews the evidence summaries, writes the conclusion statements and assigns the grades.
+Each systematic review consists of an Academy staff researcher, 6-8 topic experts, 1-2 patient advocates, a lead analyst, 6-10 evidence analysts and a medical librarian.
+The Council on Research Workgroup Selection Subcommittee appoints the expert workgroup.
+The workgroup formulates the researach questions, develops the search strategy, reviews the evidence summary narratives and tables, writes the conclusion statements and assigns the grades.
 Visit Get Involved! for position qualifications and to access the online application.

 Q. What does the EAL provide?

 - Research questions organized by Nutrition Care Process category

 - Search Plan & Results